Free Trial

 In financial statements, deferred revenue is listed as a current liability on the balance sheet if the service is expected to be delivered within a year.
 If the delivery spans longer, a portion may appear as a non-current liability.

-The logic is simple: the company owes a service or product to the customer.
+The logic is simple: the company owes the customer a service or product.
 As the obligation is fulfilled, the liability decreases, and the revenue is recorded on the income statement.
+Proper deferred accounting practices align with the audit trail and ensure transparency in reporting.

 Before delivery: ₹60,000 in deferred revenue (liability)

-After monthly delivery: ₹5,000 revenue is recognized, and the liability decreases accordingly.
+After the monthly delivery, ₹5,000 revenue is recognised, and the liability decreases accordingly.

 Revenue Recognition Rules You Need to Follow